dgroomes/kafka-playground/streams/README.md

 ## Wish List

-General clean ups, TODOs and things I wish to implement for this project:
+General clean-ups, TODOs and things I wish to implement for this project:

 * [ ] Is there an idiomatic way to figure out the intermediate/internal Kafka Streams topic names without actually running the app and printing the topology?
 Is there something like a dry-run option?
 I want to know topic names, and then create them before running the app.
-I do not want to rely an auto topic creation.
+I do not want to rely on auto topic creation.
 I want *intentionality* with the application in a similar way I don't use Hibernate to create SQL tables automatically.
-  * [ ] Resolve this warning message.
+* [ ] OBSOLETE (This went away with later upgrades) Resolve this warning message.
 I think this is new since Kafka 3.x

-    > WARN org.apache.kafka.streams.internals.metrics.ClientMetrics - Error while loading kafka-streams-version.properties
+   * > WARN org.apache.kafka.streams.internals.metrics.ClientMetrics - Error while loading kafka-streams-version.properties

 ### Finished Wish List Items